The Pioneer anomalous acceleration: can we measure the cosmological constant at the scale of the solar system ?

 The function $r_v(\tau)$ is solution of the equation $r_v=S_v \, a(r_v,\tau)$ with $S_v=$ cst, where $a(r,\tau)$ is given by

 Then $r_v(\tau)=r_v^0 (1+ H_0 \tau)$ to the first order.
 Therefore we obtain the following inner metric form, valid for $r \leq r_v$:

-Two new terms are present in this metric in addition to those which have already been taken into account in the Anderson et al. analysis \cite{anderson02}.
+Two new terms are present in this metric in addition to those which have already been taken into account in the Anderson et al. analysis of the Pioneer effect \cite{anderson02}.
 The first is the $\tau$ dependence of the $g_{\tau \tau}$ metric potential.
 It yields a constant acceleration $(3m/r_v) H_0 c$ which is negligible, since $m/r_v \approx 10^{-15}$ for $m=G M_{\odot}/c^2$.

 The main new term is the cosmological constant term, which is common to the inner and outer metrics.
 The mean matter density of the universe (that contributes to the Hubble constant, see Eq.~(\ref{4123})) appears only in the outer metric.
-It is tranformed in the Newtonian potential term of the Sun in the inner part, whose contribution (with that of planets and satellites), has already been taken into account by Anderson et al.
+In the inner part of the metric, it is tranformed into the Newtonian potential term of the Sun, whose contribution (with that of planets and satellites), has already been taken into account by Anderson et al.

 However, this form of the metric (Eq. \ref{1627}) cannot yet be directly used for analysing the effect.
 Indeed, the coordinate $r$ no longer keeps its previous meaning for defining the distance because of the $g_{rr}$ metric coefficient.
 In agreement with the Pioneer-Galileo measurements, the distance is correctly defined by the travel time of photons.
-This time should be such that $ds=dt$ for the spacecraft.
+This time should be such that $ds=c \,dt$ for the spacecraft.

-Therefore we shall now jump to an inner coordinate system that is comoving with the spacecraft ($x_{sc}=$ cst).
-This can be done by first applying to the line element (Eq. \ref{1627}) the inverse de Sitter transformation,
+Therefore we shall now jump to an inner coordinate system that is comoving with the spacecraft ($x_{sc}=$ cst, after account of its proper motion).
+This can be done by applying to the line element (Eq. \ref{1627}) the inverse de Sitter transformation,

-in which we have set $K=\sqrt{\Lambda/3}$.
-This yields (to leading order) the following form of the metric:
+in which we have set $K=\sqrt{\Lambda/3}=1/R_H$ (the inverse of the horizon radius).
+This yields (to leading order) the following form of the inner metric:

-where $r$ is the function of $x$ and $t$ given in Eq. (\ref{2085}).
+where $r(x,t)$ is the function of $x$ and $t$ given in Eq. (\ref{2085}).
 The next-to-leading order terms give negligible contributions.
+It is remarkable that this form of the metric, although it is local, includes a cosmological-like expansion term, $e^{2Kt}$ depending on the cosmological constant $\Lambda= 3 K^2$.
+But it does not include the Hubble constant, which contributes to the expansion only at cosmological scales.

+This form of the metric therefore allows us to separate the usual solar system contributions and the cosmological contribution, which is clearly reduced to that of the cosmological constant.
+Namely, the Anderson et al \cite{anderson98} comparison between the observed motion and the theoretical prediction has accounted for the $(1-2m/r)$ terms in the metric potentials, while there are here two additional contributions: the $3m/r_v$ term, which yields a negligible additional acceleration, and the cosmological constant term $e^{2Kt}$.